cristiano-r-moraes/Employee_Manager_APP/README.md

 In order to run the program in your local environment, remember to fill in your personal information for the user and password to access the methods implemented in the API.
 These are related with the environment variables: 'admin_key' and 'password'.

-The informations about the extensions used in python are in the requirements.txt file.
+The information about the extensions used in python are in the requirements.txt file.

 ## Setup